 Despite the groundbreaking scientific discoveries of the 16th and 17th centuries – Copernicus’s heliocentric model of the universe and the invention of the telescope by Galileo – as well as the more recent development of listening stations that monitor space for non-human communication, modern astronomers haven’t made any major breakthroughs when it comes to finding extraterrestrial life.

 Now, however, we could be closer than ever before to discovering that we are not alone in the world.
-Earlier this year, on the 28th April, astrophysicist Dr John Southworth and his team at Keele University detected the first atmosphere around a planet, on an exoplanet known as GJ 1132b, 39 light years away.
+Earlier this year, on the 28th April, astrophysicist Dr John Southworth and his team at Keele University detected the first atmosphere around an Earth-like planet, on an exoplanet known as GJ 1132b, 39 light years away.

 The discovery of exoplanets, planets outside our solar system, are seen as a prerequisite for the discovery of extraterrestrial life and yet, as Dr Southworth tells me, they have been notoriously difficult to locate in the past.
 “Finding these planets used to be difficult as they are often small, dim and too far away to be directly imaged by telescopes,” he says on the phone from his laboratory in Keele.
 “Lacking the necessary technology, astronomers had to try and detect their effects on their host star.
 This is how in 1995, Michel Mayor and Didier Queloz discovered the first exoplanet, 51 Pegasi B.”